Automattic/wp-desktop/docs/development.md

 When you do a `make run` it will re-compile any changes in Calypso.

+To update the `calypso` directory to the upstream project's latest commit, run `git submodule update --remote`.
+If you want to commit that change, you need to `git add calypso` to do so.

 ## Tell me more about the server

 We used to boot the Calypso server+app directly within the main Electron process by `require`-ing raw Calypso code.
 This eventually ran into issues because Automatticians were eager to use ES6, which node is not quite friendly with yet.